What Healthy School Foods Mean to My Family

 In our school, the transformation started in 2012 when USDA’s updated standards for school meals took effect.
 We started seeing a wider variety of fruits and vegetables and more of them—they were in the line every day of the week.
 Whole grain breads and brown rice were in, fried foods and meals loaded with unhealthy fats were out.

 Schools across the country have made these same changes.
-USDA’s standards have been in place for five years and today, 98.5 percent of schools nationwide meet those standards and nearly half of all states are at 100 percent compliance.
+USDA’s standards have been in place for five years and, in 2016, 98.5 percent of schools nationwide meet those standards and nearly half of all states are at 100 percent compliance.
 This is tremendous progress that will impact tens of millions of kids and their families for generations to come.

 Catering to the Kids